January 2025 Southern California wildfires: Construction management

 Fire scientists say the destructive power of wildfires multiplied because older homes ignited one after the other.
 The California building code requires all homes in high-risk areas to use materials that are less likely to burn.
-However, in the Palisades neighborhood, most homes didn't comply with the building code, because they were built in the 1950s and 1960s.
-Older homes are more likely to be constructed with wood, include more surrounding vegetation and be closer to other homes.
+However, in the Palisades neighborhood, many of the homes, being built in the 1950s and 1960s, did not comply with the modern building code.
+Older homes are more likely to be constructed with wood, include more surrounding vegetation, and be closer to other homes.

 Electric grid

-Robert McCullough, an electric utility consultant, has argued that the LA electric grid was designed to withstand wind speeds of up to 56 mph, stating that it is "quite low in today's climate".
+Robert McCullough, an electric utility consultant, has argued that the LA electrical grid was designed to withstand wind speeds of up to 56 mph, stating that it is "quite low in today's climate".
 McCullough further criticized the Los Angeles Department of Water and Power (LADWP) for not having a system to shut off power in urban areas ahead of time when there is a high risk of wildfires.

 Water supplies

 According to the New York Times, as wildfires roared into residential neighborhoods, the firefighters ran out of water.
 Officials say the storage tanks that hold water for high-elevation areas like the Highlands, and the pumping systems that feed them, could not keep pace with the demand.
 The pump-and-storage system was designed for a fire that might consume several homes, not one that would consume hundreds, said Marty Adams, former chief engineer at the LADWP.
 Professor Greg Pierce, a scientist at the University of California, Los Angeles, further stated that most water systems were designed for fighting urban fires, not fast-moving wildfires.

-After flames leveled nearly 500 homes in Bel Air and Brentwood in the 1961 wildfire, they constructed the Santa Ynez Reservoir, a 117 e6USgal water reservoir located in the upper Pacific Palisades.
+After flames leveled nearly 500 homes in Bel Air and Brentwood in the 1961 wildfire, the Santa Ynez Reservoir was constructed, a 117 e6USgal water reservoir located in the upper Pacific Palisades.
 However, on January 7, the Santa Ynez Reservoir had been completely emptied to repair a tear in its cover.
 The tear was first noticed by a Department of Water employee in January 2024, and the DWP was originally planning to have it repaired and back in use by April 2024.
 Former and current DWP officials said that if the reservoir had not been empty, the Palisades would have had higher water pressure.
 Former LADWP General Manager Martin Adams stated that the repair operations had been going on "for a while", and that officials typically maintained lower water levels in the reservoir during winter months to prevent water stagnation and associated issues with chemical concentrations and bacterial growth.